AdaCore/aws/docs/source/high_level_services.rst

 .. index:: Web Elements

-`AWS` provides some components to help creating nice looking Web interfaces.
-It is possible to browse those Web Elements using the `web_elements` demo.
+`AWS` provides some components to help in creating nice looking Web interfaces.
+It is possible to browse these Web Elements using the `web_elements` demo.
 Just launch this Web application from the demos directory and turn your Web browser to `http://localhost:2400 <http://localhost:2400>`_.